 Definition of Malacoplakia

-Malacoplakia is a chronic infection/inflammation of the urinary tract, of the gastrointestinal tract and other organ systems, with the formation of whitish-gray deposits (Dasgupta et al, 1999) (Dalla-Palma and Pozzi-Mucelli, 2000).
+Malacoplakia is a chronic infection/inflammation of the urinary tract, the gastrointestinal tract, and other organ systems, forming whitish-gray deposits (Dasgupta et al., 1999) (Dalla-Palma and Pozzi-Mucelli, 2000).

 Epidemiology of Malacoplakia